-In the first set of experiments on real data, we were interested in evaluating whether there is experimental support for using ENIR as a post-processing calibration method.
-Table 3 shows the 95% confidence interval for the mean of the random variable X, which is defined as the percentage of the gain (or loss) of ENIR with respect to the base classifier:
+In the first set of experiments on real data, we were interested to evaluate if there is experimental support for using ENIR as a post-processing calibration method.
+Table II shows the 95% confidence interval for the mean of the random variable X, which is defined as the percentage of the gain (or loss) of ENIR with respect to the base classifier:

-$$X = \frac{\text{measure}{\text{ENIR}} - \text{measure}{\text{method}}}{\text{measure}{\text{method}}},$$ (10)
+$X = \frac{\text{measure}{\text{ENIR}} - \text{measure}{\text{method}}}{\text{measure}{\text{method}}},$ (10)

 where measure is one of the evaluation measures AUC, ACC, ECE, MCE, or RMSE.
 Also, method denotes one of the choices of the base classifiers, namely, LR, SVM, or NB.
-For instance, Table 3 shows that by post-processing the output of SVM using ENIR, we are 95% confident to gain anywhere from 17.6 to 31% average improvement in terms of RMSE.
-This could be a significant improvement, depending on the application, considering the 95% CI for the AUC which shows that by using ENIR we are 95% confident not to lose more than 1% of the SVM discrimination power in terms of AUC (note, however, that the CI includes zero, numer, gisette scale, heart, ijcnn l, ionosphere scale, liver disorders, mushrooms, sonar scale, splice, svmguide1, svmguide3, coil2000, balance, breast cancer, leu, w1a, thyroid sick, scene, uscrime, solar, car34, car4, protein homology.
+For instance, Table II shows that by post-processing the output of SVM using ENIR, we are 95% confident to gain anywhere from 17.6% to 31% average improvement in terms of RMSE.
+This could be a significant improvement, depending on the application, considering the 95% CI for the AUC which shows that by using ENIR we are 95% confident not to lose more than 1% of the SVM discrimination power in terms of AUC (Note, however, that the CI includes zero, which indicates that there is not a statistically significant difference between the performance of SVM and ENIR in terms of AUC).

+7The datasets used were as follows: spect, adult, breast, pageblocks, pendigits, ad, mamography, satimage, australian, code rna, colon cancer, covtype, letter unbalanced, letter balanced, diabetes, duke, fourclass, german numer, gisette scale, heart, ijcnn1, ionosphere scale, liver disorders, mushrooms, sonar scale, splice, svmguide1, svmguide3, coil2000, balance, breast cancer, leu, w1a, thyroid sick, scene, uscrime, solar, car34, car4, protein homology.